Microsoft Surface Pro — What Goes Wrong

 Metric Result

-Total sources 28 (13 English + 15 Chinese/bilingual)
+Total sources 28 (13 English + 15 international/bilingual)

 L1 sources (government/regulatory) 1 (CPSC — AC power cord recall, older models only)